spencertipping/tau/doc/gamma.md

 ## `φ*` vs `φ|`
 Many operations like JSON encode/decode are 1:1 against φ elements.
 Those don't require separate output φs; we can fuse their transformations into map-loops to save φ IO.
 It's fine with me if we restrict this optimization to strict 1:1 operations; filters can drop through φ.

+Because π₀ functions are concatenative, we can φ* onto either the left or right side of the λ.

 ## φ parsing
 It would be useful to have a chunk-merged parser for stuff like websockets.
 Ideally it doesn't involve unrolling each byte into a separate UTF9, although φ allocation is so fast that it probably isn't the end of the world if we do.